ilyana-8/Museum/README.md

 ## Introduction

-  A museum is a building or institution that cares for and displays a collection of artifacts and other objects of artistic, cultural, historical, or scientific importance.
-Many public museums make these items available for public viewing through exhibits that may be permanent or temporary.
-The history of museums in Malaysia began in 1883 when the British government established the Perak Museum, Taiping.
-This was followed by the Sarawak Museum in Kuching in 1888 and subsequently Selangor Museum in 1906.
-The construction of the museum began in 1959 and has completed in August 1963.
-It was officially declared opened by His Majesty, the Third Yang di-Petuan Agong, Tuanku Syed Putra Al-Haj Ibni Almarhum Syed Hassan Jamalullail.
-The museum, which is next to the Perdana Lake Gardens, presents an overview of Malaysian history and culture.
-Its facade combines traditional Malay and contemporary elements.
-It acts as a repository for Malaysia's rich cultural and historical history.

  Our web application is to attract local and foreign tourists to visit the National Museum.
 In order to do that, we develop a booking ticket web system to ease the tourists.
 Hence, the tourists do not have to worry and disapoint if they could not buy the ticket on their desired time.
+There is an admin page as well for the staff of the museum check all the bookings that have been made.
+Only the staff can login into the admin page.
+Besides, more information about the National Museum is provided and there are updates about the events that going to be held in the homepage.
+Thus, this website may facilitate the booking process of the tourists and the staff of the National Museum.

 ## Objective